Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/Lvl 6/DND Session 45.md

 Playing an intro song w/ Cello!
 ## Bits:

-Anounce ourselves as the "Pink Paladins!"
+Announce ourselves as the "Pink Paladins!"
-"The Pink Paladins will give you the fisting of your lifes!"
+"The Pink Paladins will give you the fisting of your lives!"
-## Challenge Grey & Dur'zoga to a dance battle!
-- performance checks!
 ## Waron's concerned about being chopped liver?
 Smash emotes/stunting mid combat
 ## Sponsored Reads!